 Unlimited revisions and royalty-free images are included with both plans.
 ContentFly also advertises their writing service as search engine optimized, so you’ll be able to incorporate keywords into your content.

-Currently, ContentFly’s pricing averages a little over $0.12/word, which I consider to be on the higher end of the spectrum (if you’re not familiar with fair rates, check out this article on how much a ghostwriter costs).
-If you exceed your monthly allotment, you can still purchase more content at $0.15/word.
+Currently, ContentFly’s pricing averages a little over $0.12/word, which is about average for “turnkey” writing services of this nature.
+If you exceed your monthly allotment, you can purchase more content at $0.15/word.

 How To Use Your Word Allotment

 ContentFly advertises that they can produce all different types of content.
 This includes blog articles, pillar pages, email copy, ad copy, scripts, and more.

 This variety is definitely necessary since the fee you pay each month isn’t partially refundable.
 For instance, those signed up for the Starter plan will pay $499 whether they end up ordering all 4,000 words in a month or no content at all.
 ContentFly explicitly states:

 “The monthly word quota doesn’t roll over to a new month, and there are no refunds issued for unused quota (on either monthly or annual subscription) or for unused months while subscribed to the annual plan.”

 That means you should have a content plan in place before signing up to make sure that you utilize all of the content you’re paying for each month.
 The good news is, there’s no limit on the number of projects you can request.
 That means you could request one 4,000-word eBook or 400 10-word captions and you’ll pay the same monthly rate.